kaifengZheng/CNN_EXAFS_PDF/ONNE_particle_generator/README.md

-# ONNE random particle generator and Multiple-Processing FEFF calculator
+# ONNE random particle generator
-This directory contains codes for particle generator using ONNE and multiple-processing FEFF calculator.
+This directory contains codes for particle generators using ONNE